-Many factors can affect the Maine Coon lifespan including genetically transmitted diseases, cancer, diabetes, rabies, poor nutrition, the lack of exercise, incomplete vaccinations, poor care, accidents and a lack of stimulation.
+Many factors can affect the Maine Coon lifespan including genetically transmitted diseases, cancer, diabetes, rabies, poor nutrition, a lack of exercise, incomplete vaccinations, poor care, accidents, and a lack of stimulation.

-As good health is closely linked to lifespan, owners can play a huge role in increasing their cat’s lifespan by making sure its needs are fulfilled.
+As good health is closely linked to how long a Maine Coon lives, owners can play a huge role in increasing their Maine Coon’s lifespan by making sure its needs are fulfilled.